mathiasverraes/lambdalicious/README.md

 ### Why does it do X?
 Why doesn't it do Y?

 Dunno, I just built whatever I needed to get it to work for my use case, or whatever was easy to steal.

-Enough with all the questions!
-Pull requests!
+### Should I use it?
+Is it ready for production?

+If you can't make that decision for yourself, don't use it.

 ### How can I contribute?